Ljungby: The town centre fire of 1953

 During the night between 4 and 5 July 1953 a fire started at Gustaf Svenssons Bilverkstad (English: Gustaf Svensson's Garage) by the street Eskilsgatan at block Stjärnan.
 The garage was a wooden building with cans of petrol and oil on the floor.
 First on site was Ljungby fire department, no more than five minutes after the alarm, and could confirm that the fire had started at the garage.
 Once the fire had taken hold it continued to spread eastward towards the other wooden buildings in block Stjärnan.
 The fire department had hoped that the street Föreningsgatan would work as a fire road, but the wind brought with it sparks and flames, and soon stood parts of block Kometen also ablaze.

 Next to block Kometen, by the street Kungsgatan, lied Ljungby's Telegraph and Telephone Station, who tried to protect themself behind suspended soaked cloths.
 The nightstaff could not handle the increased traffic pressure the fire had brought with it and had to call in additional staff, who also had to evacuate archives and machines from the building.
 The Telegraph and Telephone Station survived the fire after the firefighters managed to extinguished it with foam.

 In an attempt to gain control over the fire Ljungby called on reinforcement from Hamneda, Angelstad, Ryssby, Växjö, Älmhult, and Strömsnäsbruk.
 Police from Växjö were also called in to support Ljungby's police force with directing traffic and to prevent people from entering the scene of fire.
 Due to an error the fire department from Lagan were not summoned.
 The fire departments' efforts were weakened as only one of the pumps at Ljungby water plant was in operation.
-The activation of the second pump was delayed as the regular mechanic was on vacation and the subsitiunual mechanic had troubles getting the machinery started.
+The activation of the second pump was delayed as the regular mechanic was on vacation and the substitute mechanic had troubles getting the machinery started.
 Despite the activation of both pumps at the water plant there were still not enough water to put out the fires.
 The fire departments had to activate the river pump by Lagan River and pump in untreated raw water into Ljungby's water supply.
 A wagon with water pipes from the civil defence were also requisitioned.
 The pipes were laid from the river all the way to the city centre and gave water to five fire hoses.
 It is said that the pipe ended at the square basin by the statue of Astrad and Götrad.

 At most; nine motor pumps were used with a total capacity of 10900 L per minute and 3225 m fire hoses were pulled out and used.